Nutrition

 There is confusion over the links between saturated fats and health.
 While the general opinion is that saturated fats are "bad" for your health, the research is not so clear.
 Using heart disease as an example, recent studies have found no link between dietary saturated fats and heart disease.
 However, higher levels of saturated fat in your blood are related to an increased risk of heart disease, as well as type 2 diabetes.
 We might assume that the saturated fat in our diet would influence the saturated fat in our blood, but it appears that dietary carbohydrates may be even more important than dietary fats in determining blood fat levels.
 People with metabolic syndrome who consumed various diets, high or low carb and high or low saturated fat, showed no relation between fat consumption and blood fat levels, but did have a relation between a high carb diet and high fat in their blood (Volk et al. 2014).

 All saturated fatty acids do not necessarily increase the risk of type 2 diabetes.
 Some types are associated with an increased risk, but others with a decreased risk (Forouhi et al. 2014).
 Rodents fed cream from pasture-raised cows had better metabolic outcomes than those fed regular cream, for example (Benoit et al. 2014).
 An interesting Swedish study found that high-fat dairy products (but not low-fat) actually were associated with a decreased risk of type 2 diabetes.
 Both high and low fat meat products were associated with an increased risk (Ericson et al. 2015).
-(Meat has been linked to type 2 diabetes in other studies as well; what exactly in the meat is problematic is still being worked out (Kim et al. 2015).
+(Higher meat consumption has been linked to type 2 diabetes, especially red meat and processed meat (Li et al. 2024).
+What exactly in the meat is problematic is still being worked out (Kim et al. 2015).
 Organic meat appears to be higher in beneficial fatty acids than commercial meat (Średnicka-Tober et al. 2016).

 A higher consumption of omega 6 fatty acids has been linked to a lower risk of type 2 diabetes, in 3 large prospective studies from the U.S. (Zong et al. 2019), and in a study from Finland (Yary et al. 2016) Actually, an analysis of the data from 20 prospective studies on omega 6s found that linoleic acid (found in nuts and vegetable oils) has long-term benefits for the prevention of type 2 diabetes (Wu et al. 2017).
 In general, nut consumption shows some positive trends for reducing the risk of type 2 diabetes (Ntzouvani et al. 2019).